cubicflow/lifeflower/_pages/ordering.md

 <b>How long will my order take to process?</b>
 <br><br>

-LifeFlower products are made in small batches with all-natural and boutique ingredients.
+Life Flower products are made in small batches with all-natural and boutique ingredients.
 Most orders are processed within 3 days of being placed.

 </div>